NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 Specify the factors required to establish the required reliability of the software system at time of delivery.

 #### 3.3.4 Availability
-Specify the factors required to guarantee a defined availability level for the entire system such as checkpoint, recovery, and restart.
+Specify the factors required to guarantee a defined availability level for the entire system, such as checkpoint, recovery, and restart.

 ### 3.4 Compliance
 Specify the requirements derived from existing standards or regulations, including: